Overview

 reserves the rights to select its clients.

-in effect until terminated by either party by written notice in accordance with the terms of
+effect until terminated by either party by written notice in accordance with the terms of the

-the Investment Advisory Agreement.
-Upon termination, the Registrant shall debit the
+Investment Advisory Agreement.
+Upon termination, the Registrant shall debit the account

-account for the pro-rated portion of the unpaid advisory fee based upon the number of
+for the pro-rated portion of the unpaid advisory fee based upon the number of days that

 The Financial Planning Agreement will continue in effect until terminated by either party